 Since the sponsor may not give you their preferences, have the team build one.
 Understand that the Flexibility Matrix captures assumptions that support decisions the group makes.

 Build your definitions in advance and define or explain the terms time, cost, and quality for your situation.
 Be certain to work the bookends and ask the team where we have the most amount of flexibility?
 Then the least?
 You know the moderate box by default since it is the only blank remaining.

 Importantly, after you have created the visual response, have the team convert each checkmark into a narrative sentence or statement, for example:

 - Schedule is least flexible because we must have the release ready by October 1.

 - Quality (scope) is the most flexible because we can release an upgrade or modification after December 1.

 - Resources and cost offer a moderate amount of flexibility.

 Challenges with a Flexibility Matrix

 Make sure you fully define time, cost, and quality in advance of the facilitated session.
 For example, if you are deciding on the criteria to support a decision about where to locate a landfill (ie, garbage dump), we might define time as when the landfill opens, cost as the total cost of ownership, and quality as the impact on the environment.
 As such, the “answer” would likely be the opposite of the chart shown above.
 “Time” would represent the most flexible and “quality” the least flexible.
-Write us with any questions you have.
+Write us with questions you have for a prompt response.